stephenjlovell/code_caser/README.md

 $ code_caser
 Commands:
-  code_caser help [COMMAND]        # Describe available commands or one specific command code_caser to_camel --path=PATH  # converts ALL files in PATH from snake_case to camelCase. code_caser to_snake --path=PATH  # converts ALL files in PATH from camelCase to snake_case.
+  code_caser help [COMMAND]        # Describe available commands or one specific command code_caser to_camel --path=PATH  # converts files in PATH from snake_case to camelCase.
+  code_caser to_snake --path=PATH  # converts files in PATH from camelCase to snake_case.
 ```
 To use, pass in the path to the file or folder:
 ```